holadepo/docs/software/deploy-cli.md

 ## Step 1: Authenticate to Astronomer

-To authenticate via the Astro CLI, run:
+To authenticate with the Astro CLI, run:

 ```sh
 astro login BASEDOMAIN